 We created a Drizzle-compatible game called Cloud Saucer Shoot - an arcade-style shooting game set in space, where the player pilots a space ship against an endless, and ever increasing, horde of alien saucers.
-Figure 5 depicts the game.
-The player controls the blue ship on the left using arrow keys to move up and down.
-The green saucers move right to left, spawning in greater numbers as time progresses.
-If the ship is struck by a saucer, both are destroyed.
+The player controls a ship using arrow keys to move up and down and green saucers automatically move right to left, spawning in greater numbers as time progresses.
+If the player's ship is struck by a saucer, both are destroyed.
 The player fires bullets from the ship by pressing the spacebar.
-When a bullet hits a saucer, both are destroyed and the player is awarded 10 points.
+Bullets When a bullet hits a saucer, both are destroyed and the player is awarded 10 points.
 The player also receives 1 point each second the ship is alive.
 The goal is to shoot as many saucers as possible before being destroyed.